 We finished these ribs at 208º internal, but you’ll find that it’s somewhere between 200-212 degrees.
 There is no exact time as each rack will be different, it could take 1.5 hours or up to 3 hours.
 There are always factors that will effect total time so remember that it’s important to always cook to the final temperature and never by length of time.
 Also important to note that we use a Thermopop thermometer throughout our cook, checking them frequently.

-Your reward for all of your time and attention to your smoked ribs will be by brushing them with our Sweet Heat BBQ Sauce.
-This is a perfect choice as the sauce pairs well in that it has worcestershire and red wine vinegar as part of its ingredient list.
+Your reward for all of your time and attention to your smoked ribs will be by brushing them with our Sweet Heat BBQ Sauce, which can be found at your local H-E-B. This is a perfect choice as the sauce pairs well in that it has worcestershire and red wine vinegar as part of its ingredient list.
 You’ll find it complements this cut of beef well.

 The final step we took in making our ribs was to remove them after then were glazed and rest them in aluminum foil for 30 minutes.

 We hope you enjoy and be sure to tag us in your instagram posts if you decide to give them a try.

 - 3 pounds Beef Back Ribs Try to find the most meaty one that you can.

 - 3 tbsp salt and peper rub 2 parts course pepper, 1 part mortons kosher salt

 - 2 cups Apple Cider Vinegar used for spritz